General Motors says it is making the first mass-production autonomous car without a steering wheel or pedals.

 The company says it has filed a petition with the federal government seeking permission to put the vehicles on the road sometime next year with no human backup drivers.

 GM’s Cruise Automation unit has announced plans to carry passengers in self-driving cars that won’t have a backup driver in 2019.
 The location of the service has not been revealed.

-GM spokesman Kevin Kelly said the first of the autonomous Chevrolet Bolts is already being tested but the company isn’t announcing how many will be made.
+GM spokesman, Kevin Kelly, says the first of the autonomous Chevrolet Bolts is being tested.
+He says the company isn’t announcing how many will be made.